 We analyzed a class of dynamic allocation problems with private information in continuous time.
 In contrast to much of the received literature in dynamic mechanism design, the private information of each agent was not restricted to the current state of the Markov process.
-In particular, the private information was allowed to pertain to structural parameters of the stochastic process such as the drift of the arithmetic or geometric Brownian motion, or the speed of the mean-reverting process.
+In particular, the initial private information was allowed to pertain to a one-dimensional parameter of the stochastic process such as the drift of the arithmetic or geometric Brownian motion, or the speed of the meanreverting process.
 By allowing for a richer class of private information structures, we gained a better understanding about the nature of the distortion due the private information.
-In contrast to the Markovian settings, where the distortions induced by the revenue maximizing allocation are typically vanishing over time, we have shown that the distortion can be constant, increasing or decreasing over time.
+In contrast to the settings where the private information always pertains to the state of the Markov process and where the distortions induced by the revenue-maximizing allocation are typically vanishing over time, we have shown that the distortion can be constant, increasing or decreasing over time.
 The analysis of the private information in terms of the stochastic flow, the equivalent of the impulse response functions in continuous time, allowed us directly link the nature of the private information to the nature of the intertemporal distortion.

 A distinct advantage of the continuous and time-separable approach taken here is that we could offer explicit solutions, in terms of the optimal allocation, the level of distortion and the transfer payments.
-We highlighted this advantage in the analysis of the repeated sales environment in which we gave complete, explicit and surprisingly simple solutions to a class of sales/licensing problems.
+We highlighted this advantage in the analysis of the repeated sales environment in which we gave complete, explicit and surprisingly simple solutions to a class of sales or licensing problems.
 In particular, we showed that we can implement the dynamic optimal contract by means of an essentially static contract, a membership contract, that displayed such common empirical features as flat rates, free consumption units and two-part tariffs.